Skip to content

 Choosing Storage Type

-To enable model-based storage:
+To enable vector storage:

 1. Set MEM_AGENT_STORAGE_TYPE: vector in config